adamgpgarcia/Employee-Scheduler/README.md

 ## Schedule Viewer Screen

-    - This screen shows the open chat threads
+    - This screen gives a weekly view at current and future schedules

-    - Users can navigate to a open thread or start a new one

-    - Threads have the last message displyed with date

-    - User initials fill in their avatar circle
+    - Shifts can be filtered by All, Personal, and Pick-up shifts

+    - Released shifts show up in the pick-up option and can be picked up

+    - At a quick glance white bars signify days you are scheduled to work

 <br clear="left"/>
 <br/><br/>

 <img src="https://user-images.githubusercontent.com/25330599/152046484-cfa3aeaa-4213-4203-8d01-cfe98f5296db.png" align="left" width="200px"/>

-## Availibility Screen
+## Schedule Availability Screen

-    - This screen shows the open chat threads
+    - This screen allows employees to update their schedule availability

-    - Users can navigate to a open thread or start a new one

-    - Threads have the last message displyed with date

-    - User initials fill in their avatar circle
+    - Times can be add, editied, and deleted

+    - Employees can only be scheduled for a shift when their availability allows

 <br clear="left"/>
 <br/><br/>